 “With antiques, small scratches and evidence of light wear and tear can actually increase the value slightly, but structural damage and other repairs can be costly and dissuade sellers,” she said.
 “All these complicating factors are part of why it’s important to work with a reputable appraiser.”

-You can sell through auction houses, antique dealers and even on eBay — but be sure to get quotes from a few services before proceeding.
+You can sell through auction houses, antiques dealers and even on eBay — but be sure to get quotes from a few services before proceeding.
 Additionally, you can sell antiques at EBTH, which offers appraisers who will value individual items or an entire estate.

 Whether you have inherited artwork that isn’t your taste or pieces you purchased are collecting dust in the attic, you can opt to sell these items for cash.